bkil/freedom-fighters/en/server/backend-optional-web-apps.md

 ### Common off the shelf

-You can choose to run or integrate a preexisting backend still be simple, maintained, well known across the community with operational experience, and should be easily self hosted.
+You can choose to run or integrate with a preexisting backend still be simple, maintained, well known across the community with operational experience, and should be easily self hosted.

 Possibly multiple parties may already offer hosting for it.